 It’s Valentine’s Day this week and in my kitchen I’m making these four-ingredient, (happen-to-be-vegan) Valentine’s Day cookies.
 These are a breeze to whip up and are beautifully soft and delicious, almost disproportionately so when you consider how simple the ingredients are.
 Plus they’re good for the planet.

-In my tiny kitchen, I’ve been cooking more vegan dishes and converting old recipes to vegan-ize them.
+In my kitchen, I’ve been cooking more vegan dishes and converting old recipes to vegan-ize them.
 This Valentine’s Day sugar cookie recipe is a cross between my old sugar cookie and my old shortbread recipes.
 The dough is so gorgeously soft.
 And it makes some of the lightest, tastiest cookies ever.
-I think I could open a bakery on the strength of these cookies.

 happen-to-be-vegan Valentine’s Day cookies

 For the cookies: